 AMMAN: For more than four years, Umm Malak has held on to the hope that her husband Hussein is still alive, sitting in a darkened cell somewhere in Syria.

-Hussein, then 32, was arrested by Syrian regime forces on summer day in 2013 at a checkpoint in southern Damascus.
+Hussein, then 32, was arrested by Syrian government forces on summer day in 2013 at a checkpoint in southern Damascus.
 A supermarket employee, he had been providing material support—food and supplies—to opponents of President Bashar al-Assad’s regime, his wife says.

 The summer day he was arrested, Hussein left his house in the town of Aqraba, southeast of the Syrian capital.
-He, his wife and their three daughters began living there several weeks prior after fleeing regime bombardment of the rebel-held al-Hajar al-Aswad district just south of Damascus.
+He, his wife and their three daughters began living there several weeks prior after fleeing bombardment of the rebel-held al-Hajar al-Aswad district just south of Damascus.

 Hussein was heading to the family home in al-Hajar al-Aswad.
 He kept birds on the roof there, and periodically returned to give them food and water.
 That day, he planned to set them free.
 As bombings increased and the security situation in and around the capital deteriorated, he was not sure he would always be able to reach and care for them.

-What Umm Malak knows about what happened next—as related to her later by a 15-year-old neighbor who witnessed the arrest—is that a masked man pointed out her husband to regime security forces at a checkpoint leading into al-Hajar al-Aswad.
+What Umm Malak knows about what happened next—as related to her later by a 15-year-old neighbor who witnessed the arrest—is that a masked man pointed out her husband to state security forces at a checkpoint leading into al-Hajar al-Aswad.
 The men put Hussein in a car and took him away to an unknown location.

 Umm Malak, 36, has received no news of her husband since she learned he was taken.